 Quality control errors as egregious as those outlined above should never be the most well known features of a product.
 If you want to save money then purchase a Castle Serenity or save up for a bigger model, but do not, I repeat DO NOT purchase the US 5500M King Pellet Burner.
 It is more like a peasant than a King.

-This is a small little unit that will get the job done without too much trouble.
+This is a small little pellet stove that will get the job done without too much trouble.
 It has a pretty slick operating interface, which allows you to see temperature, what phase of combustion it’s in, and whether the feeding motor is working.
 Other than the display the rest of the design/features is admittedly average, which is not a bad thing.